fu4303/portfolio-amychurchwell/about.md

 permalink: /about/
 ---

 Hello!
 My name is Amy Churchwell.
+My pronouns are [she](https://pronoun.is/she)/[her](https://pronoun.is/her).

 I am a front-end developer at [Mozilla](https://mozilla.org) --we are on a mission to ensure the web is open and accessible to all.

-I live and work in Portland, Oregon.
-USA.
+When I am not writing code I like to hike trails, practice yoga, study Japanese, and watch Star Trek.